rype-ai/legal-docs/data-deletion.md

-# Rype App - Data Deletion Instructions
+# Rype AI, Inc - Data Deletion Instructions

 If you wish to delete your data associated with the Rype app, please follow these steps: